chr-mar/oweg-int-NSR/README.md

 Copying the folder structure onto the local machine and saving the needed exogenous shapefiles allows the execution.
 Folder paths in the scripts are relative and should work.

-All scripts except for oweg.ipynb are uploaded with the output.
+All scripts except for oweg.ipynb are uploaded with the output displayed in the notebook.

 Hywind_wind_speed_comparison is no prerquisite for runs autonomously.